pauldps/gfa-users/README.md

 ## WIP

 This is a work in progress.
+Documentation coming soon.

 ## License